SwadicalRag/synaps/README.md

 This library was built to work as the backend for a state management library for Flutter.

-On its own, synapse does not depend on Flutter and is completely separate from any framework.
+On its own, synaps does not depend on Flutter and is completely separate from any framework.
 Its only major dependencies are `build_runner` and `source_gen`

-If you want to use this as a state management solution for UIs, perhaps you should look at `synapse_flutter` instead (TODO).
+If you want to use this as a state management solution for UIs, perhaps you should look at `synaps_flutter` instead (TODO).
 It should have the methods you need, but neatly packed into widgets and helper functions.

 ## Why?